-EDGE ROAD OVER I-78 (NO. 279) (2 span, continuous, steel multi - girder)
+EDGE ROAD OVER I-78 (STRUCTURE NO. 279)

 The substructure is in satisfactory condition.
 The north and south abutment backwalls and breastwalls exhibit medium to wide cracks with areas of water stains and efflorescence.
 There are also few spalls at both abutments and the pier with exposed rebar.